sile/hash_ring/doc/hash_ring_node.md

 * [Function Index](#index)
 * [Function Details](#functions)

-コンシステントハッシュリング上のノードを表現するオブジェクト.
+An object which represents a node on a consistent hash ring.

-Copyright (c) 2013-2014 Takeru Ohta <phjgt308@gmail.com>
+Copyright (c) 2013-2016 Takeru Ohta <phjgt308@gmail.com>

 <a name="types"></a>